John T. Curtis Jr.

-John T. "J.T."
-Curtis Jr. (born 1947) is a high school football coach for John Curtis Christian School.
-In 2023, he broke the record of John McKissick’s record of 621 wins, securing his 622nd win against nationally recognized Edna Karr High School.
-In 2010, he was inducted to the Louisiana Sports Hall of Fame and in 2015, he was inducted to the National High School Hall of Fame.
+John Thomas "J.T."
+Curtis Jr. (born 1947) is an American high school football coach for John Curtis Christian School.
+In 2023, he broke John McKissick’s record of 621 wins, securing his 622nd win against nationally recognized Edna Karr High School.
+In 2010, he was inducted into the Louisiana Sports Hall of Fame and in 2015, he was inducted into the National High School Hall of Fame.

-Following the 2024 season, his coaching record stands as 623 wins, 81 losses, and 6 ties in 55 seasons.
+As of September 22, 2026, his coaching record stands at 642 wins, 88 losses, and 6 ties in over 54 seasons.

-Curtis has 3 children with his late wife, Lydia, and many grandchildren.
+Family

+J.T. had three children with his late wife, Lydia.
+His eldest daughter, Joanna Fabacher, is married to Tommy Fabacher.
+They have two daughters, Reaghan and Rylee Fabacher.
+His son-in-law (Tommy) serves as an assistant coach at John Curtis.

+J.T.’s second child is his son, John Thomas Curtis III (Johnny), who is married to, Dawn.
+They have three sons: John Thomas Curtis IV (Jay), Michael, and Jason.
+Johnny currently serves as Special Teams Coordinator at John Curtis and has previously served on staff at Ball State.
+Jay is also an assistant coach at John Curtis and Jason serves as a student assistant coach at LSU.

+J.T.’s third child is Jeffrey (Jeff), who is also married and has five children: Anna, Abbi, Jeffrey Jr., Avery, and Jackson.

+It was important to J.T.'s late wife, Lydia, to have a close-knit family, and in many photographs, he has one of his children or grandchildren by his side.
+J.T. has his sons and son-in-law serve as his assistant coaches over the past 30 years.

 Early life

 Curtis is a native of New Orleans, Louisiana.
-Curtis graduated from East Jefferson High School in Metairie, Louisiana in 1966, where he was an all-state and All-American offensive lineman for the school's football team.
+He graduated from East Jefferson High School in Metairie, Louisiana in 1966, where he was an all-state and All-American offensive lineman for the school's football team.
 Curtis attended the University of Arkansas on a football scholarship for three years before transferring to Louisiana College in 1968, where he continued to play football.